pazz/alot/README.md

 Usage
 =====
-In all views, arrows, page-up/down, j,k and space can be used to move the focus.
+In all views, arrows, page-up/down, `j`,`k` and `Space` can be used to move the focus.
-Escape cancels prompts and Enter selects.
-Hit ":" at any time and type in commands to the prompt.
+`Escape` cancels prompts and `Enter` selects.
+Hit `:` at any time and type in commands to the prompt.
-Usage information on any command can be listed using `help YOURCOMMAND`.
+Usage information on any command can be listed by typing `help YOURCOMMAND` to the prompt;
-The keybindings for the current mode are listet upon pressing '?'.
+The keybindings for the current mode are listet upon pressing `?`.

 [notmuch]: http://notmuchmail.org/